jtestkc/Linux-essentials/README.md

 Add the following new line at the end of the file, save the file, and then exit:

 ```/swapfile swap swap defaults 0 0```

+<h1>What is swappiness and how do I change it?</h1>
+The swappiness parameter controls the tendency of the kernel to move processes out of physical memory and onto the swap disk.
+Because disks are much slower than RAM, this can lead to slower response times for system and applications if processes are too aggressively moved out of memory.

+swappiness can have a value of between 0 and 100
+swappiness=0 tells the kernel to avoid swapping processes out of physical memory for as long as possible
+swappiness=100 tells the kernel to aggressively swap processes out of physical memory and move them to swap cache
+The default setting in Ubuntu is swappiness=60.
+Reducing the default value of swappiness will probably improve overall performance for a typical Ubuntu desktop installation.
+A value of swappiness=10 is recommended